 Does Focus Factor Work?

 It’s hard to say for sure how effective Focus Factor is.
 Even the independent study that was carried out saw the placebo group improve in the cognitive tests they carried out.
-That being said, those taking Focus Factor did improve more.
+That being said, those taking Focus Factor did see an improvement.

 However, I can get largely similar results by drinking coffee after lunch.
-The result may not be quite so long lasting and I’m of course mindful of not drinking caffeine too late in the day, but it is a much cheaper alternative.
+The result may not be quite so long-lasting, and I’m of course mindful of not drinking caffeine too late in the day, but it is a much cheaper alternative.

 I also prefer the feeling I get from other nootropics such as NooCube and VyvaMind.

-What Focus Factor really has going for it though is its vitamin and mineral complex.
-This is almost second to none compared to other nootropics.
-It’s not necessarily needed in a nootropic, but if you don’t want to worry about crossovers with other multi-vitamin supplements, and would prefer an all in one solution then Focus Factor is ideal in this regard.
+It’s not necessarily needed in a nootropic, but if you don’t want to worry about crossovers with other multivitamin supplements, and would prefer an all-in-one solution, then Focus Factor is ideal in this regard.

 But… there are better nootropic supplements available.